 The release of negative ions is what often gives these natural occurrences a calming effect.
 Negative ions find their way into our bodies and increase serotonin levels.
 Some say that this can help relieve stress and even reduce depression.

-Ozone is the negative side effect that comes with ionic air filtration.
 Ozone is a byproduct of many electronic appliances in our homes like televisions.
 However, some air purifiers that use this technology emit levels of ozone that are dangerous to people with health conditions like asthma, COPD, or other respiratory ailments.
 Luckily, some ionizing air purifiers produce only trace amounts of Ozone, making them much safer to operate.

 While Ozone gets a bad rap for its ability to irritate those nearby, it does have benefits.
 Ozone major benefit is that it quickly neutralizes odors.
 Commercial Ozone machines are frequently used by specialists after a house fire or flood.
 However, it is safer to run air purifiers that produce high levels of ozone when we are not in the same room – or home.
 Our recommendation… take the family and pets on a short trip if you need a little help from an Ozone producing machine.